Fall 2015 Enrollment

 |Student-run film society||X|

-Keene State’s required Integrative Studies Program, a broad and balanced survey of arts and sciences, helps students in any major connect the dots to other fields of study.
+Keene State’s Integrative Studies Program is a college-wide curriculum that introduces every student to a broad understanding of a variety of fields.
+This program is a balanced survey of the arts and sciences, helping students in any major connect the dots to other fields of study and see how their focus ties in to the greater span of academia.

 |English (including composition)||X|